kubernetes/community/sig-governance.md

 - kubernetes-sig-foo (the discussion group):
   - Anyone can view content.
   - Anyone can join.
-  - Anyone can post.
+  - Moderate messages from non-members of the group.
   - Only members can view the list of members.
 - kubernetes-sig-foo-leads (list for the leads, to be used with Zoom and Calendars)
   - Only members can view group content.
   - Anyone can apply to join.
-  - Anyone can post.
+  - Moderate messages from non-members of the group.
   - Only members can view the list of members.
-- Groups should be created as e-mail lists with at least three owners (including parispittman at google.com and ihor.dvoretskyi at gmail.com);
+- Groups should be created as e-mail lists with at least three owners (including parispittman at google.com and jorge@heptio.com and ihor@cncf.io)
-- To add the owners, visit the Group Settings (drop-down menu on the right side), select Direct Add Members on the left side and add Paris and Ihor via email address (with a suitable welcome message); in Members/All Members select Ihor and Paris and assign to an "owner role"
+- To add the owners, visit the Group Settings (drop-down menu on the right side), select Direct Add Members on the left side and add Paris, Jorge and Ihor via email address (with a suitable welcome message); in Members/All Members select Paris, Jorge, and Ihor and assign to an "owner role"
 - Set "View topics", "Post", "Join the Group" permissions to be "Public";

+Familiarize yourself with the [moderation guidelines](https://github.com/kubernetes/community/blob/master/communication/moderation.md) for the project.
+Chairs should be cognizant that a new group will require an initial time investment moderation-wise as the group establishes itself.